Signs of Neglect or Abuse

 A child might be potentially experiencing sexual abuse if he or she:

-- Runs away from home
+- Frequently runs away from home

 A child might be potentially showing the signs of mental injury if he or she: